-US Open Tennis 2017 Results: Maria Sharapova Loses, Pablo Carreno Busta Advances
+US Open Tennis 2017 Results: Maria Sharapova Loses, Venus Williams Advances

 Shapovalov started the hard swing at #161.
 He leaves it ranked ~#51 with a M1000 SF, a slam R4 and a 19-3 record.
 Incredible breakthrough.2017-9-3 18:27:16

 Carreno Busta, meanwhile, benefits from the general upheaval in the bottom half of the U.S. Open bracket.
-He's the highest seed remaining in that half of the men's singles draw, with 16th-seeded Lucas Pouille and 17th-seeded Sam Querrey potentially all that's standing between him and a berth in the final.
+He's the highest seed remaining in that half of the men's singles draw, with 29th-seeded Diego Schwartzman and 17th-seeded Sam Querrey potentially all that's standing between him and a berth in the final.

 What had been a back-and-forth match through the first two sets turned into a rout in the third as Stephens dominated the decisive set en route to a three-set win over Julia Goerges.